 We also recommend applying some hand sanitizer right before the interview (and after, of course) to avoid an unpleasant handshake.

 If hand sweat is a serious issue for you, try using a product like Carpe Antiperspirant Hand Lotion.
 Just keep in mind that it takes about four full weeks to see the full effects.

 All three can trigger your sweat glands, so save the coffee for after the interview.
 You’ll be so pumped on nerves and adrenaline you might not even notice it.

 Bring a Cold Bottle of Water

 Drinking water before and during the interviewing helps regulate your body temperature so you sweat less.

-If your hands get sweaty, hold the bottle of ice cold water to disguise your sweat.
-It’s not a foolproof or long-term solution, but it will get you through the end-of-the-interview handshake.
+Here's another tip for those with sweaty hands: Hold the bottle of ice cold water to disguise your sweat.
+It’s not a foolproof or long-term solution, but it will get you through that end-of-the-interview handshake.

 If you’re comfortable enough, let your interviewer know about your condition.
-“I apologize in advance, but I have a sweating condition, so my hands are a little damper than your average interviewer.”
+“I apologize in advance, but I have a sweating condition, so my hands might be a little damper than your average interviewer.”
 It will break the ice, and you’ll feel more comfortable.
-Plus, the interviewer won't dock you points for sweating under pressure.
+Plus, the interviewer won't be inclined to dock you points for sweating under pressure.